yousaf2018/EthoGrid-Toxmate/README.md

 3.  **Annotate Data**: In the main window, **🎬 Load** a sample video and the corresponding `_segmentations.csv`.
 Interactively create and align the grid, then **💾 Save Settings** to a `grid.json` file.
 4.  **Batch Process**: Use **🚀 Batch Annotation...** to apply your saved `grid.json` to all your video segments and their `_segmentations.csv` files.
 This will generate the final, clean `_with_tanks.csv` files.
 ---
-## Documentation

-For a deeper dive into the application's architecture and methods, please see the following guides:

--   **[Developer's Guide & Code Architecture](DEVELOPER_GUIDE.md)**: A comprehensive overview of the project structure, class responsibilities, and data flow.
-Essential reading for anyone looking to modify or contribute to the codebase.
--   **[Statistical Analysis Guide](STATISTICAL_ANALYSIS_GUIDE.md)**: A detailed explanation of every statistical test and calculation performed by the analysis module, including the formulas used and their scientific purpose.

----

 ## Output Files

 1.  **From AI Inference**: